omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

   .. image:: sign-off-requests-settings-1-v77.png

 + **Types**: Only available if more than one type has been set up, and is then mandatory.
-If just one type exists, it's still used (the properties are available) but the "Types" option is not shown here.
+If just one type exists, it's used automaticalley and the properties for the type are available, but the "Types" option is not shown here.

 When you have selected type, a number of settings are available, for example: